Why Flexibility is the New Small Business Trend: Shared Office Spaces and More

-Stretch Your Office Space
+Stretch Your shared Office Spaces

 Another advantage of using a coworking space is that it expands your existing office space.
-For many small-business owners, the high price of real estate in urban centers has become cost prohibitive, necessitating the use of more compact offices.
+For many small-business owners, the high price of real estate in urban centers has become cost-prohibitive, necessitating the use of more compact offices.

 With a membership to a shared workspace, whether it's part of a chain or a smaller independent service, business owners can provide their employees with room to spread out, brainstorm, and host client meetings and events.
 This is particularly important for startups that have limited capital but need to introduce investors to their talent and growing brand.

 The flexibility afforded by shared office spaces is something PODS can offer business owners as well.
-PODS containers can be used to store office supplies when you move to a smaller space.
-If you decide to make a coworking space your business’s primary home for a while, PODS can house your office equipment until you need it again, as businesses can keep containers them as long as they’d like.
+PODS storage containers can be used to store office supplies when you move to a smaller space.
+If you decide to make a coworking space your business's primary home for a while, PODS can house your office equipment until you need it again, as businesses can keep containers them as long as they’d like.

 This kind of freedom is also vital in situations like a company relocation.
 While your employees make use of flexible workspaces to keep the business running smoothly, your PODS containers can handle moving and storing everything in your office.

 The owners of small and medium-sized businesses have a lot of choices when it comes to where they operate and how they approach their office space.
 Think of increased flexibility as the key to creating a more nimble and efficient business.